Eaternity/eaternity-website/_posts/meals/0000-01-01-community-hub.md

   			<p>Climate change is happening, and the food sector is responsible for 1/3 of the emissions of CO₂.
 Tackling climate change via our food choices is key to protect our environment.</p>
   			<p>In parallel, customers and restaurants are more and more sensitive to health and sustainability of meals, as shown by the strong development of ethical eating.
 Without yet any real solutions for food service professionals provided so far.</p>
-  			<p>Eaternity was founded as a NGO with the objective of tackling climate change, from the perspective of the emissions of CO₂ linked to food production.After 8 years of development, Eaternity now provides restaurants with the tools to develop sustainable and healthy food.</p>
+  			<p>Eaternity was founded as a NGO with the objective of tackling climate change, from the perspective of the emissions of CO₂ linked to food production.
+After 12 years of development, Eaternity now provides restaurants with the tools to develop sustainable and healthy food.</p>

     		<h3>Meet-Ups</h3>
     			<p>We meet regularly, around a workshop in the office of Eaternity at Siewerdtstrasse 95, 8050 Zürich.</p>